 West Bellevue is at the heart of the city’s center.
 The name “Bellevue” is French for “beautiful view”.
 In 2014, Bellevue was ranked as the 2nd best place to live in the nation by USA Today.
 The addition of many new high-rise condominium and apartments over the past decade has changed the scene in downtown Bellevue making it a very hip, walkable, and vibrant part of the Eastside.
 Many highly-desirable, longstanding and well-maintained single-family neighborhoods snuggle in to the north and south of downtown.
 The Mercer Slough Park and Bellevue Downtown Park are public open space landmarks of West Bellevue.
 Check out this recent Seattle Times article about Beaux Arts Village in West Bellevue.

-Kirkland, a community of over 80,000 people, is fortunate to have a vibrant downtown area located on the waterfront of Lake Washington.
+Kirkland, a community of over 84,000 people, is fortunate to have a vibrant downtown area located on the waterfront of Lake Washington.
 Its proximity to I-405 and 520 provides easy access to Seattle, Bellevue and the Eastside.
 Kirkland has so much to offer residents and visitors: the arts, outdoor recreation, vibrant dining options, and unique local shops.
 The award-winning Lake Washington School District serves the residents of Kirkland with outstanding local schools.
 The charm of Kirkland, combined with readily available urban amenities, makes Kirkland an excellent city to reside in.
-In fact, 87% of residents polled rated Kirkland a good or excellent place to live.
-Kirkland was also named one of the Best Overall Neighborhoods by Seattle Magazine.
+Kirkland was named one of the Best Overall Neighborhoods by Seattle Magazine.
 Check out our Kirkland video.

 The Lakeview neighborhood, located in the southwest section of Kirkland, is nestled next to Lake Washington, offering some of the most magical lake views on the Eastside.
 Residents will enjoy spending time outdoors.
 They can put their kayaks into the lake at Houghton Beach Park, fish at Marsh, jog or walk on the local trails and sidewalks that connect parks, or shoot hoops at Terrace Park.
 The walk to Downtown Kirkland is a beautiful stroll from Carillion Point toward the Marina.
 The Lakeview Neighborhood Association is an active group with a Meetup webpage, email communication and bi monthly meetings to engage neighbors and provide information.